Eliyuyx/hw7/README.txt

 and the real-time process preempts all other processes nearly 100% of the time (this is identical to the behavior of the CFS scheduler with root permission, as observed above).

+PART 4 WRITTEN ANSWERS

+First, we attempted a kernel compile of the stock 4.1.18 kernel (i.e. the kernel that does not use BFS) with both the BFS and CFS schedulers.
+We used the time command to track the execution time of the script, and noted the following compilation times:

+BFS: 4m 7.098s
+CFS: 4m 22.395s

+Thus, as predicted, the BFS scheduler is capable of compiling the Linux kernel more quickly than the CFS scheduler.

+For our own stress test, we used the sysbench tool (available through AUR) to monitor CPU performance by factoring large prime numbers.
+The following command was executed:

+sysbench --test=cpu --cpu-max-prime=80000 --num-threads=4 run

+This test factors prime numbers less than 80000 on 4 threads, and is thus a good example of a command that places high stress on the CPU.
+The following execution times were noted:

+BFS: 41.7264s
+CFS: 43.8146s

+Thus, while the difference is rather small, we noticed that BFS consistently outperforms CFS in this stress test.
+As Con Kolivas mentions in his FAQ, high-intensity CPU tasks on a relatively small number of cores are where the BFS scheduler shines.
+Watching 4K video on YouTube with BFS through the VM was also less choppy than doing the same with CFS (although this is a somewhat subjective measure).